VisitDenmark

 Viking-Age Ring Fortresses

-The newest Danish entry on the UNESCO list are our five ring fortresses.
-They were built under the Viking King Harald Bluetooth and are among the most important archaeological remains of the Viking Age in Denmark.
+Our five ring fortresses were built under the Viking King Harald Bluetooth and are among the most important archaeological remains of the Viking Age in Denmark.
 And your chances of visiting one of them are high, as they can be found all over the country: Aggersborg near Løgstør, Fyrkat near Hobro, Nonnebakken in Odense, Borgring near Køge and one of the largest fortresses, Trelleborg near Slagelse, close to Copenhagen.